Electrical element: Non-linear elements

 The fourth passive element, the memristor, was proposed by Leon Chua in a 1971 paper, but a physical component demonstrating memristance was not created until thirty-seven years later.
 It was reported on April 30, 2008, that a working memristor had been developed by a team at HP Labs led by scientist R. Stanley Williams.
 With the advent of the memristor, each pairing of the four variables can now be related.

-There are also two special non-linear elements which are sometimes used in analysis but which are not the ideal counterpart of any real component:
+Two special non-linear elements are sometimes used in analysis but are not the ideal counterpart of any real component: